High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Abstract

 \section{Abstract}

-Using insights from parametric integer linear programming, we significantly improve on our previous work [Proc.~ACM~EC~2019] on high-multiplicity fair allocation.
-Therein, answering an open question from previous work, we proved that the problem of finding envy-free Pareto-efficient allocations of indivisible items is fixed-parameter tractable with respect to the combined parameter ``number of agents'' plus ``number of item types.''
-Our central improvement, compared to this result, is to break the condition that the corresponding utility and multiplicity values have to be encoded in unary required there.
-Concretely, we show that, while preserving fixed-parameter tractability, these values can be encoded in binary, thus greatly expanding the range of feasible values. \keywords{Fixed-parameter tractability \and Fixed dimension \and Fair division \and Efficient envy-free allocation \and Indivisible items.}
+Using insights from parametric integer linear programming, we improve the work of Bredereck et al.~[Proc.~ACM~EC~2019] on high-multiplicity fair allocation.
+Answering an open question from their work, we proved that the problem of finding envy-free Pareto-efficient allocations of indivisible items is fixed-parameter tractable with respect to the combined parameter ``number of agents'' plus ``number of item types.''
+Our central improvement, compared to their result, is to break the condition that the corresponding utility and multiplicity values have to be encoded in unary, which is required there.
+Concretely, we show that, while preserving fixed-parameter tractability, these values can be encoded in binary.
+Thus, we substantially expand the range of feasible utility and multiplicity values.